An informal arrangement between you and your creditors

-A Debt Management Plan (DMP) is an informal arrangement between you and your creditors which allows you to repay your debts, normally in full, at a rate that you can afford without relying on further borrowing.
+Debt Management Plan (DMP) is an informal arrangement between you and your creditors that allows you to repay your debts, normally in full, at a rate that you can afford without relying on further borrowing.
 A DMP could be appropriate if your business debts are up to date but you are struggling with personal debts.
 We cannot recommend DMP for business debts as it is much more difficult to get these creditors to accept lower payments, freeze interest and charges and agree not to take action.
 An IVA is likely to be more appropriate for you if you have both business and personal debts which are not affordable.

 If during your DMP you are able to offer creditors a lump sum to settle your debts, it is possible to agree discounted settlements.

 Our review will include assessing your business as well as personal Income and Expenditure.
 Ideally your business will be able to trade on a cash positive basis and meet its obligations.

 We will also review your personal income and expenditure to assess if you have any surplus funds after taking into account your reasonable household expenses.
 If you can afford your contractual payments to creditors, a DMP is unlikely to be appropriate.

 Your reasonable household expenses include “priority payments” which includes rent, mortgage and utilities plus something towards any arrears.
 Our advisors will assess your situation and determine if a debt management plan is suitable for you.

 A DMP is an informal solution and should ideally provide for you to clear your debt in less than 10 years.
 If the plan looks like it could take more than 10 years, a DMP may not be appropriate unless you feel your circumstances are likely to change which will enable you to clear your debt in a 10 year period.

 There are other solutions including IVA’s, Debt Relief Orders, Bankruptcy and Dealing Direct with your Creditors which may be appropriate.
 If you live in Scotland, the solutions are different, please visit Scottish Debt Solutions.